ldhertert/harness-cli/docs/Templates.md

 Options:

-* `directory`: The directory on the local machine that the repo should be checked out to.
-Defaults to a temp directory
+* `directory`: The directory on the local machine that contains source files. (required)

 Example: